denten-books/plain-text/main.md

 the punch card as the preferred control and storage media of choice.

-With this history in mind, I am interested in reformulating the metaphysical anxiety about the relationship between literature and computation in terms of physical control.
+With this history in mind, I am interested in reformulating the metaphysical anxiety about literature and value formation in terms of text and control.
 If you are reading these words on a screen, my message has reached you through a long chain of transformations: from the mechanical action of my keyboard, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal.
 Many, many, third parties were involved in that act of communication.
 And some part of that message was used to control the electrical circuits of the device in your lap, in your hand, near to your eye, embedded, or embodied.
 Close reading limited to the parsing of content risks missing the machinations of naked control.
 It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to control.
 For now I ask only who controls the device?
 But if the book is a pill or fused with the neural circuitry of the brain, do you know what you are reading?

-## 1.3 We Have Always Been Digital
+## 1.3 The Language of Circuits
 `digital, analog`

 #### 1.3.1 Digital Aesthetics